udhayakumarpandiyan/react-step-navigation/README.md

 - `labelClassName` - Classname to customize styles for the step label

 ## Methods
-React Step Navigation exposes four public methods:
+React Step Navigator exposes four public methods:

 - `onStepClick` - A function to handle the  click on the step circles
 - `onBackClick` - A function to handle the  click on the back/previous button in the content footer